Diyaluma Falls: The Second Highest Waterfall in Sri Lanka Diyaluma Falls: The Second Highest Waterfall in Sri Lanka

 Diyaluma Falls: The Second Highest Waterfall in Sri Lanka

 Please note: Elephants are active in this area.
-Do not walk alone or in the dark.
+One of the most important tips we’ve gotten is to not walk alone or in the dark.

 Option 2: Hike up from below